Leičiai

 Extent of the Grand Duchy of Lithuania in the 13th–15th centuries.

-Leičiai (/lt/, lay-CHAI; singular: leitis, also spelled laičiai) were a distinct social group of the Lithuanian society in the early Grand Duchy of Lithuania subordinate to the Lithuanian ruler or the state itself.
+Leičiai (/lt/, lay-CHAI; singular: leitis, also spelled laičiai) were a distinct social group of Lithuanian society in the early Grand Duchy of Lithuania subordinate to the Lithuanian ruler or the state itself.
 Leičiai were native to the Lietuva Land and formed the core of the Lithuanian society in the pre-state era and during the establishment of the state.
 Leičiai made up the majority of the military-economic staff of the state: they enforced state authority in the periphery, protected state borders, and performed various other war-related functions, such as breeding riding horses.
 By the 15th and 16th centuries, leičiai were in decline, already losing some of their functions and prestige, and they disappeared as a social class after the implementation of the Volok Reform.

 According to the hypothesis brought forward by Lithuanian historian Artūras Dubonis and linguist Simas Karaliūnas, the name of Lithuania (Lietuva) derived from leičiai.
 Leičiai is an old ethnonym used by Latvians to denote the Lithuanians (leiši in Latvian) and was historically known to the Germans in the same sense.
 Opponents to the hypothesis which attempts to relate the words leitis, leičiai and Lietuva, claim that the form leičiai, leitis, with a diphthong -ei- instead of -ie-, is likely to be of Western Baltic origin.